nathanturczan/calartswebclass/src/Routes/Syllabus.md

 The final project, and the work weeks associated with it, will be graded in the context of the course at large, and the students personal goals.

 __Final grades will be based on the following breakdown__
-- Attendance: 3 absences will yield an NX grade for the course.
 - Assignments: 70%
 - Final Project: 30% - Failure to submit a final project will yield an NC grade for the course.